nicholasferguson/kdb.q.kalman.filter.Missing.Data.INS.GPS/Readme.md

 # an.intergrated.INS.GPS.kalman.m

-    + This matlab code was transcribed from its support documentaton:
+    + This matlab code was transcribed from its support documentation:

 	Hernandez, Glenn, "An integrated INS GPS navigation system for small AUVs using an asynchronous Kalman Filter", Master's Thesis, Naval